-- Robert Bigler from Austria came up with silent period.
+- Robert Bigler from Austria came up with a silent period.
 Agreeing with Luca, Robert also reads a lot and jumps into discussions or even arguments.

 - Richard Simcott from Macedonia said that he likes to play with accents and retrieve foreign words from songs.

 - Steve Kaufmann from Canada has a different opinion.
-He enjoys learning language and he is motivated by the culture, history, and/ or politics.
+He enjoys learning the language and he is motivated by the culture, history, and/ or politics.